 Shorts must be under 30 minutes.
 Features must be under 120 minutes.
 Music Documentaries must be under 110 minutes.

 To be considered for the Mississippi categories, the filmmaker should indicate his/her "Mississippi connection" in the cover letter section.
+If you answer yes that your film was made in Mississippi, we ask that you submit in the Mississippi categories.

 All films in a language other than English must be subtitled in English for festival presentation.